hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 And A 5.25v/3amp power supply.
 Altogether this was about $135.

-Note that raspberry PI 4 support isn't fully there due to it using a new driver.
+Note that raspberry PI 4 support isn't fully there due to it requiring a new driver.
 	[TODO: Confirm reasoning]

 4 -